saurabhrathod35/validations-lib/README.md

 ## Validations-lib
-_this lib contains all type of validation in node and angular 6_
+_This library contains all types of validations required for Node and Angular 6_

-## How to use
+## How to use it:

 ### Javascript